Please Donate Click Here

 Lanber Holdings Unlimited Limited are owners of Regnum Renewables Developments Limited, the developer of Kilmichael Wind Farm.
 They would presumably be the owners of the wind farm if it goes ahead.

 However, the future ownership of the windfarm could be less certain.
 There have been recent reports of China's intention to invest heavily in Irish wind energy.
-Irish Time Article; China wants to import more Irish food and a stake in Irish wind energy In fact in 2016 the Chinese purchased 14 wind farm projects across Ireland for a reported 350m Euro.
+Irish Times Article; China wants to import more Irish food and a stake in Irish wind energy In fact in 2016 the Chinese purchased 14 wind farm projects across Ireland for a reported 350m Euro.
 The China General Nuclear Power Group (CGN) took control of the projects located in the north and south of the country.
 If this wind farm goes ahead the turbines sitting on the land around us could realistically become the property of China or another direct foreign investor.
 BBC Article; Chinese firm buys 14 wind farm projects across Ireland

 What are the effects on our Community?

-This video highlights the real effects on Ireland's communities of these developments Against The Goliath
+These videos highlight the real effects on Ireland's communities of these developments Against The Goliath

 The immediate effects of the proposed development that people are already experiencing include;